eric-brechemier/scopeornot/README.txt

-  scope-bootstrap.js - static synchronous definition in global context scope-private.js - static synchronous definition in private context scope-ready.js - static asynchronous definition in parent context scope-amd.js - Asynchronous Module Definition [3] scope-record.js - record the order of calls to code() using an implementation
+  scope-bootstrap.js - static synchronous definition in global context scope-private.js - static synchronous definition in private context scope-ready.js - static asynchronous definition in parent context scope-log.js - log when scope() is called and when code actually runs scope-amd.js - Asynchronous Module Definition [3] scope-record.js - record the order of calls to code() using an implementation
                     loaded previously, e.g. to combine scripts for optimization